OWASP/SecureCodingDojo/trainingportal/static/lessons/cryptoBreaker/crypto_caesar.md

 - `crackstation.net` : includes a large dictionary of words and numbers hashed with several different algorithms
 - `hashes.net`: similar to `crackstation.net`

-You may also use the `openssl` command line utility or your programming/scripting language of choice.
+You may also use your programming/scripting language of choice.

 `Important Note: You're allowed to conduct offline brute force attacks, however trying answer combinations in an automatic fashion using the portal is strictly forbidden.`